oozcelik/Project/README.md

-# Configuration for Y4140 production with different approaches.
+# Configurations for Y4140 production with different approaches.